Wondering what happens to your super when you stop working?

 Intending On Returning To Work

-If you are temporarily stopped working and plan on returning to work, you may consider using this an opportunity to review your superannuation account by comparing it with other superannuation funds available and/or the investments that your balance is invested in.
+If you have temporarily stopped working and plan on returning to work, you may consider using this an opportunity to review your superannuation account by comparing it with other superannuation funds available and/or the investments that your balance is invested in.

 Your comparison of superannuation funds might include a review of fees, available investment options and features.